camilla-ip/marcp2/Revision1/README.md

 Environment
 - A linux system with bash environment.
 - If you have access to an SGE cluster, the scripts must be executed on an SGE submit node.

+### Step 1 :

+# ----- OLDER INSTRUCTIONS THAT NEED TO BE CHECKED -----

 ### Step 0 : Download scripts & set up analysis parameters